-( Students are expected to attend Colloquium events in all three academic quarters each year.)
+( Students are expected to enroll in GEOG 4900 and attend Colloquium events in all three academic quarters each year.)

-GRADUATION: Students should refer to the Graduate Policies and Procedures Manual from the Office of Graduate Education at http://bulletin.du.edu/graduate/gradpolicy/.
+GRADUATION: Students should refer to the Doctoral Dissertation requirements, policies, and procedures as specified in the Graduate Bulletin (http://bulletin.du.edu/).